GallonEmilien/DopedHorses/README.md

 # TODO

 - Render shoes on the horse
-- No need to get off the horse and go back on it when disconnecting to show de HUD
+- No need to get off the horse and go back on it when disconnecting to show the HUD
 - Modify the HUD position by dragging it
-- Adding an easier way to configure settings
-- Fabric client
-- Adding item in the creative tab
+- fix to have working enchantments

 - Add to lootables
 - Craftable ?
-- dynamic config with a screen

 # DopedHorse